 For the NMR experiments, all acquisitions were done in single shot without any averaging.
-The coils were positioned at the iso-centre of the B_0 field.
+The coils were positioned at the iso-centre of the $B_0$ field.
 The measurements were initialized using the coil without any lens to adjust the power, and the acquisition time.
-After initialization, a nutation spectrum was acquired to determine the 90° flip angle.
+After initialization, a nutation spectrum was acquired to determine the $90^{\circ}$ flip angle.

 Next, the OL was introduced in the coil.
 The shimming profile had to be re-adjusted, in order to obtain a similar spectral line-width for both experiments.
-With the same volume of the sample, acquisition time, and power to the coil, a second nutation spectrum experiment was acquired to determine the change in 90° flip angle, and to characterise the B_1 uniformity of the OL.
+With the same volume of the sample, acquisition time, and power to the coil, a second nutation spectrum experiment was acquired to determine the change in $90^{\circ}$ flip angle, and to characterise the $B_1$ uniformity of the OL.

-The relative intensities of the two arrangements were determined from the areas under the spectrum for a 90° flip angle to show signal enhancement.
+The relative intensities of the two arrangements were de-30 termined from the areas under the spectrum for a 90° flip angle to show signal enhancement.
 The noise values were calculated as the deviation of the signal at the baseline of the spectrum, taken in a peak-free region.
-The SNR was calculated as the ratio of the area under the peak signal divided by the noise.
-Table 3 summarizes the relative SNR values, and B_1 field enhancement, calculated by Equation 14.
+The SNR was calculated as the ratio of the area under the peak signal divided by 35 the noise.
+Table 3 summarizes the relative SNR values, and $B_1$ field enhancement, calculated by Eq.
+(14).

 The measurements at 45 MHz proved difficult, mainly due to the large magnetic field drift experienced for the ICON system, exacerbated by the lack of a lock channel on the device.
 The strategy was to acquire nutation spectra as quickly as possible, i.e., at a rather large step size, to estimate the 90°flip angle.
-Nevertheless, through experimental verification, we were able to asymptotically determine the magnetic field amplification, and hence the improvement of SNR using an OL geometry.
+Nevertheless, through experimental verifica-